-Our hypoallergenic recipes are made specially for dogs with possible adverse food reactions or those with food sensitivities.
+Our hypoallergenic recipes are made specially for cats with possible adverse food reactions or those with food sensitivities.
 To properly diagnose an adverse food reaction, a food elimination-challenge diet trial needs to be performed.
-We recommend speaking with your family veterinarian to determine the best plan for your dog.
+We recommend speaking with your family veterinarian to determine the best plan for your cat.

-For more information about CompleteMe Hypo Canine and our recipes for adult dogs, please consult our website (www.vngpets.com), or email us on info@vngpets.com.
+For more information about CompleteMe Hypo and our recipes for adult cats, please consult our website (www.vngpets.com), or email us on info@vngpets.com.